UNESCO SITES

 Fontana di Trevi

 Enclosed by narrow streets and leaning against the façade of Palazzo Poli, stands the Trevi Fountain, a grandiose fusion of sculpture and architecture in a setting that welcomes the waters of the ancient Roman aqueduct of the Acqua Vergine.
 The fountain is a splendid fusion of sculpture and architecture, and one of Nicola Salvi's masterpieces, which expresses in this composition a late classical Baroque of rare vigor, not formalized in Bernini's style and not yet resulting in neoclassicism.
 Some Rococo elements are evident, such as Neptune's shell, but the complex has strong classical characters.
-The intuition of merging the façade of the palace with the structure of the fountain encompasses elements of the Palladio style and the elegant Roman Baroque.
+The intuition of merging the façade of the palace with the structure of the fountain encompasses elements of the Palladian style and the elegant Roman Baroque.

 Basilica di San Pietro